miurahr/aqtinstall/docs/configuration.rst

 The ``[mirrors]`` section is a configuration for mirror handling.

+trusted_mirrors:
+    ``trusted_mirrors`` is a list of URLs that you trust to provide accurate checksums for all downloaded archives.
+    This is a security feature; please do not change this value unless you know what you're doing!

+    ``aqtinstall`` downloads all checksums from mirrors in this list.
+    These checksums are used to verify that every other file that ``aqtinstall`` downloads is, in fact, the correct file, and not a corrupt or malicious copy of the file.
+    You may need to modify this list if the default mirrors are unreachable, or if you do not trust that they have not been compromised.

+    ``aqtinstall`` can safely download archive files from the fallback mirror list, and ensure that they are not malicious files, by checking them against the checksums downloaded from the ``trusted_mirrors`` list.
+    ``aqtinstall`` uses the SHA-256 algorithm to perform this check.

 blacklist:
     It is a list of URL where is a problematic mirror site.